 The Importance of PCI Compliance

-You may be thinking to yourself that your small business doesn’t have to worry about PCI compliance or data security.
+Your small business may not have to worry about PCI compliance or data security.

 If you follow this line of thinking, you are both right and wrong:

 - According to the National Cyber Security Alliance, nearly half of all small businesses have fallen victim to a cyberattack, with 71% of security breaches targeting small businesses.
-Adding to that, they revealed that Visa Inc. reported that 95% of all credit card breaches reported are from small business owners.
+They also revealed that Visa Inc. reported that 95% of all credit card breaches reported are from small business owners.

-- Verizon’s PCI Compliance Report shows that not only do security incidents seem to grow every year at an alarming rate of 66%, four out of five companies fail to maintain the security protocols they have in place due to lack of testing, regardless of the size of the organization.
+- Verizon’s PCI Compliance Report shows that not only do security incidents seem to grow every year at an alarming rate of 66%, but 4 out of 5 companies fail to maintain the security protocols they have in place due to a lack of testing, regardless of the size of the organization.

-- The financial loss experienced by Target’s credit card data breach reached an alarming $162 million, according to TechCrunch in the Smart Card Alliance white paper about the true cost of data breaches.
+- The financial loss experienced by Target’s credit card data breach reached an alarming $162 million, according to TechCrunch in the Smart Card Alliance white paper about the actual cost of data breaches.

-As you can see, data breaches can wreak havoc on both small businesses and large corporations (which are expected to have the highest security measures in place).
+As you can see, data breaches can wreak havoc on small businesses and large corporations (expected to have the highest security measures in place).

-Unfortunately, since most newsworthy data breaches are about big name brands, 82% of small to medium enterprises (SMEs) believe that since big name brands are the “only” ones being targeted, they have nothing to worry about.
-Adding to that, they feel that they have nothing worth stealing, and thus have no reason to enforce strict security protocols, including PCI compliance.
+Unfortunately, since most newsworthy data breaches are about big-name brands, 82% of small to medium enterprises (SMEs) believe that since big-name brands are the “only” ones being targeted, they have nothing to worry about.
+They also feel they have nothing worth stealing and thus have no reason to enforce strict security protocols, including PCI compliance.

-However, this is far from the truth and something all online shop owners should take seriously starting right now.
+However, this is far from the truth and something all online shop owners should take seriously.

 How to Become PCI Compliant

-Securing your eCommerce shop from data breaches, and becoming fully compliant with PCI standards can be a tricky situation.
-However, we are going to break down the major steps you should take to secure your customers’ data.
+Securing your eCommerce shop from data breaches and becoming fully compliant with PCI standards can be tricky.
+However, we will discuss the steps you should take to secure your customers’ data.

-- Step 1: As mentioned above, there are levels of compliance that each organization falls under.
+- Step 1: As mentioned above, each organization falls under different levels of compliance.
 Figuring out your shop’s level is the first step in becoming PCI compliant.

-- Step 2: Build and maintain a secure network by enlisting the help of an IT professional to install operation firewalls that are up-to-date and change passwords throughout the organization.
+- Step 2: Build and maintain a secure network by enlisting an IT professional’s help to install up-to-date operation firewalls and change passwords throughout the organization.

 - Step 3: Protect cardholder data by maintaining secure records of all transactions.
 If you save cardholder information in your system, ensure it’s encrypted and protected by firewalls.

 - Step 4: Maintain a vulnerability management program by installing appropriate anti-virus software.
-In addition, put policies in place that prohibit the installation of unapproved software.
+In addition, policies should be put in place that prohibit the installation of unapproved software.

-- Step 5: Implement strong access control measures by creating user permission rules and securing physical records from those not permitted to access them.
+- Step 5: Implement strong access control measures by creating user permission rules and securing physical records from those not permitted access.

-- Step 6: Regularly monitor and test networks by routinely scanning, testing, and tracking the flow of data through your system to ensure it’s secure.
-Test it during periods of low activity and in real time to make sure everything runs the way it should.
-Keep logs of all test results so you can monitor your organization’s success.
+- Step 6: Regularly monitor and test networks by scanning, testing, and tracking the data flow through your system to ensure it’s secure.
+Test it during periods of low activity and in real-time to ensure everything runs as expected.
+Keep logs of all test results to monitor your organization’s success.

-- Step 7: Develop an information Security Policy showing what steps your company has taken to maintain PCI compliance.
+- Step 7: Develop an Information Security Policy showing your company’s steps to maintain PCI compliance.

-For a more detailed look at the steps to becoming PCI compliant, be sure to check out the PCI DSS Self-Assessment Questionnaire (SAQ).
+For a more detailed look at the steps to becoming PCI compliant, check out the PCI DSS Self-Assessment Questionnaire (SAQ).

 A Little About GDPR Compliance

-If you run an eCommerce shop, no matter the size, it’s likely you’ve heard that come May 25, 2018, Europe’s General Data Protection Regulation (GDPR) will come into effect.
+If you run an eCommerce shop, no matter the size, you’ve likely heard that on May 25, 2018, Europe’s General Data Protection Regulation (GDPR) will come into effect.

-But keep in mind, the new GDPR compliance rules don’t only apply to those making purchases.
-Instead, it applies to any website collecting any personal information from EU citizens, making this a worldwide issue.
+However, remember that the new GDPR compliance rules don’t apply only to those making purchases.
+Instead, it applies to any website collecting personal information from EU citizens, making this a worldwide issue.

-This new set of regulations is designed to give people more control over their own personal data and create a more level playing field for businesses of all sizes.
-In fact, this new set of rules is being put into place because only 15% of people feel they have complete control over the information they provide online.
+This new set of regulations is designed to give people more control over their data and create a more level playing field for businesses of all sizes.
+This new set of rules is being implemented because only 15% of people feel they have complete control over the information they provide online.

-This alarming statistic shows that there is a lot of distrust amongst users when it comes to how websites collect, store, and use their personal and financial information.
+This alarming statistic shows a lot of distrust amongst users regarding how websites collect, store, and use their personal and financial information.

-According to the GDPR for WordPress site, GDPR says that any website collecting, storing, or using any data related to European citizens must comply with the following:
+According to the GDPR for WordPress sites, GDPR says that any website collecting, storing, or using any data related to European citizens must comply with the following:

 - Tell the user who you are, why you’re collecting data, for how long you’ll store it, and who will receive it

-- Receive a clear consent from the user, before collecting any data
+- Receive clear consent from the user before collecting any data

 - Allow users to access their data at any time and take it with them if they want